 So, what’s next for India?
 We all have a vision for our future and many would even argue that our daily energy expenditure is channelled towards realizing that dream.
 Well…. for all who dare to dream and the few who persevere hard enough, the age old saying, ‘The world i...Continue reading

-I dream that I can touch the lives of a million children by making sport an equal opportunity platform, divorce of politics, religion, race, gender or socio economic bias.
+I dream that I can touch the lives of a million children by making sport an equal opportunity platform, devoid of politics, religion, race, gender or socio-economic basis.